Skip to main content

 • stability

 The game suffers from significant stability issues, with numerous bugs and glitches that detract from the overall experience.
-Players report poor optimization, unclear menus, and frustrating gameplay, leading to a sense that the game feels unfinished and poorly designed.
+Players report poor optimization, unclear menus, and frustrating gameplay, often feeling more anxious about potential glitches than engaging with the game itself.
+Overall, the game appears unfinished and poorly designed, leading to a frustrating experience.

-• “The game is really buggy and seems unfinished sometimes, with weird cutscene glitches and walls disappearing for no reason.”
+• “The game is really buggy and seems really unfinished sometimes, like weird cutscene glitches and walls disappearing for no reason.”

-• “The game is poorly optimized, buggy, and the AI is absolutely terrible.”
+• “Game itself is poorly optimized, buggy, and the AI is absolutely terrible.”

 • monetization